Poésie Noire: Johan Casters

-Using different aliases (Morton, Joey Morton, Pateke Morton, Ilya Dimitrijevic,Jill (or Jille) Johnson or Alessandro Di Ravo), Johan Casters has extensively served as a writer, producer and even remixer or editor for various acts and artists.
+Using different aliases (Morton, Joey Morton, Pateke Morton, Ilya Dimitrijevic, Jill (or Jille) Johnson or Alessandro Di Ravo), Johan Casters has extensively served as a writer, producer and even remixer or editor for various acts and artists.
 He has developed personal projects from the late 1980s onwards, either alone or with Herman Gillis.

 As a producer or executive producer, Jo has been involved in several obscure projects such as The Passion of a Primitif, Company of State, Men 2nd, In Sotto Voce, Attrition, Ei Mori, Bulgarka, Danse Macabre, Pussy Jew, Dee Bass, Translator, Minimalistix, Orion Too feat.
 Caitlin, Roxane and Biba Binoche.

-As a remixer or editor, once again, Jo has linked up with a large selection of artists from very obscure to popular favourites as proved by the following list : The Neon Judgement, Jean-Paul Gaultier, The Weathermen, Jean-Jacques Smoothie, Sinéad O'Connor.
+Joe has engaged and collaborated with several artists including The Neon Judgement, Jean-Paul Gaultier, The Weathermen, Jean-Jacques Smoothie, and Sinéad O'Connor.

 Though Jo and Marianne seem to go on making music together, Jo was known, in the late 1990s, to be working in the field of important musical events coordination and then as A&R for the Roadrunner turned Mostiko division of Arcade/CNR.